Party Down

 Party Down is an American sitcom created and primarily written by John Enbom, Rob Thomas, Dan Etheridge, and Paul Rudd that premiered on the Starz network in the United States on March 20, 2009.
 The series follows a group of caterers in Los Angeles as they hope to make it in Hollywood.

-Starz canceled Party Down on June 30, 2010.
+After two seasons, Starz canceled Party Down on June 30, 2010.
 While the show was warmly received by critics, its Nielsen ratings were very low.
-Losing Jane Lynch to Glee as well as Adam Scott to Parks and Recreation were believed to be additional factors in the decision to end the series.
+Jane Lynch's commitment to Glee as well as Adam Scott's commitment to Parks and Recreation were believed to be additional factors in the decision to end the series.
 In November 2021, a six-episode revival of the series was ordered by the network.
-The third season premiered on February 24, 2023.
+The third season premiered on February 24, 2023, and was later categorized as a limited series revival.

 Premise

-This half-hour comedy follows a Los Angeles catering team for the titular company.
-The sextet of aspiring Hollywood actors and writers, as well as drifting lost souls, work small-time catering gigs while hoping for their break or some positive change in their lives.
+This half-hour comedy follows a group of aspiring actors, writers, and others working for a Los Angeles-based catering company named Party Down.
+The group works small-time catering gigs while hoping for their break or some positive change in their lives.
 Each episode finds the team working a new event, and inevitably getting tangled up with the colorful, affluent guests and their absurd lives.